PANDA CORNER

 Essential Oils in Soap and Skincare

-Essential oils provide therapeutic benefits:
+Essential oils provide therapeutic benefits when properly diluted:[8]

 Best Essential Oils for Dry Skin